-As an example, the Detail of Full URLs by Category report, found in the Internet Activity group of the Report Catalog, provides a detailed listing of each URL accessed within each category.
+Other presentation reports can contain information on scanning activities, as well as standard filtering activities.
+For example, the Detail of Full URLs by Category report, found in the Internet Activity group of the Report Catalog, provides a detailed listing of each URL accessed within each category.
 To make a report that is specific to scanning, copy the Detail of Full URLs by Category report, and edit the report filter for the new custom report.
 On the Actions tab, select only permitted and blocked actions that relate to scanning.
 On the Options tab, change the report catalog name and report title to identify this as a scanning report.
 For example, you might change the name and title to Scanning: Detail of Full URLs by Category.